-In December 2011, a 40-year-old woman came to her ob-gyn for a well-woman visit.
-Per the patient’s request, breast cancer susceptibility gene (BRCA) testing was scheduled to take place in 10 days.
+A 40-year-old woman came to her ob-gyn for a well-woman visit.
+The patient requested breast cancer susceptibility gene (BRCA) testing.

-On January 7, a 32-year-old woman came to her ob-gyn to begin prenatal care.
-During this first visit, an ultrasound was performed that estimated her delivery date to be August 26.
+A 32-year-old woman came to her ob-gyn to begin prenatal care.
+An ultrasound estimated her delivery date to be August 26.

 Failure to recognize symptoms of ureteral injury; Guidelines for the release of medical records

-A 45-year-old woman came to her ob-gyn for complaints of heavy bleeding and pelvic pain.
-The patient’s history included pelvic inflammatory disease, a bilateral tubal ligation, and myomectomy.
+A 45-year-old woman came to her ob-gyn reporting heavy bleeding and pelvic pain.

 A 34-year-old woman came to an ob-gyn for prenatal care on May 25.
 This was the patient’s fifth pregnancy.